 In this section, we briefly describe the basic rhythms of the course.
-It is a truism that the best way to learn mathematics is to do mathematics, and this course is designed with that in mind.
+Mathematics is not a spectator sport, and this course is designed with this axiom in mind.

 CLASS EXPLORATIONS

 The heart of this course is the in-class work.
 Our class meetings will typically start with a short (5-10 minutes) introduction to the main questions under consideration.
 You'll then work in groups of approximately 3 to explore mathematical questions and activities.
 We'll wrap up with discussions of whatever you found the most interesting, as well as some big-picture takeaways.